Day Trips & Travel Adventures: Cocoa Beach back in full swing

 Save room for desert at Sea Dogs.
 While they do serve Nathan’s Famous Hot Dogs, most people stop there for soft serve ice cream, frozen chocolate bananas and milkshakes.

-For fashionable beachwear be sure to check out Tropical Threads Beach Boutique.
-They have sun and water gear, beach fashions and a variety of accessories and is a fun place to browse.
+For fashionable beachwear, be sure to check out Tropical Threads Beach Boutique.
+They have sun and water gear, beach fashions and a variety of accessories.
+It’s a fun place to browse.

-Unfortunately, fishing is still not allowed on the pier.
-There are plenty of designated areas on the pier where you can fish — including cleaning stations — so you can bring your freshly fileted catch home for dinner.

-There is a scoreboard on the pier where they record what has been caught daily.
-Bluefish, flounder, redfish, snook and whiting are some of those listed on the ‘today’s catch’ board.

-If you’re looking for an old-time souvenir, there is a machine that turns a penny into a Cocoa Beach treasure.
+If you’re looking for an old-time souvenir, check out the machine that turns a penny into a Cocoa Beach treasure.
 Kids like to watch the machine stretch out the penny and stamp it with the location where it was made.

-Beach services available include freshwater showers, live music (check for availability), sand volleyball and beach rentals.
+Beach services available include freshwater showers, live music, sand volleyball and beach rentals.

 When we were here earlier this year, you had to line up, wearing a mask, to have your temperature checked.
 The number of people allowed on the pier was very limited and many of the businesses were closed or had limited hours and capacity.

+Check out their website for hours of operation of the Cocoa Beach Trolley (www.cocoabeachpier.com).

 The Cocoa Beach Pier is a nice day trip.
 The address is 401 Meade Avenue; phone number 321-783-7549.
-Call before to check on activities and live music as availability may change.
+Call before heading out to check on activities and live music, as availability may change.

-Another close by activity that is fun for everyone is the Kennedy Space Center.
-Be sure to check it out.
+Another close-by activity that is fun for everyone is the Kennedy Space Center in Titusville.
+Be sure to check it out, too.

-Sharon Weatherhead is a correspondent with the Highlands Sun, a sister publication.